gilch/hissp/docs/primer.rst

-Before distributing a Lissp project to users who won't be modifying it, compilation could be disabled or removed altogether, especially when not distributing the .lissp sources.
+Before distributing a Lissp project to users who won't be modifying it, compilation could be disabled or removed altogether, especially when not distributing the ``.lissp`` sources.
+If you don't want the ``hissp`` package to be a dependency, make sure you remove or disable imports of it as well.

 ..
 Note::
    You normally *do* want to recompile the whole project during development.